aakash257/pandemic-news/README.md

 # pandemic-news

-objective: create local files with processed text data from news articles on the [cnn website](https://lite.cnn.com/en) related to pandemic
+objective: create local files with processed text data from pandemic news articles on the [cnn website](https://lite.cnn.com/en)

 Tasks to achieve this objective: